Policies & Compliance

 An off-campus rate can only be used if the administrative structure of the project is relocated from the University of Utah and its affiliates for more than 120 days.
 Use of this rate requires pre-authorization from Compliance Accounting.

-Institutional approval to use the off-campus rate is made on a case by case basis with the advice of Ken Erickson, Director, Office of Compliance Services.
-Please email Ken with the following information:
+Institutional approval to use the off-campus rate is made on a case by case basis with the advice of Robert Allen, Associate Director of Cost Accounting & Analysis, Financial & Business Services.
+Please email Robert with the following information:

 PI's should copy their sponsored projects officer on this email.
 The Director’s review may take some time and care should be taken to ensure application deadlines are not missed.
 Submission of a proposal may be required prior to receipt of the Director’s response.
 If this is the case, submission is provisional.